curiouslearning/data_utilities/README.md

 This is a python app setup to run as a google cloud function.
 In order to test locally you need to setup a local gcloud environment and use the functions_framework package.

+Locally run: functions-framework --target import_data and then load http://localhost:8080/ in your browser to trigger

 Deploy with "gcloud functions deploy marketing_data_etl_function --gen2 --entry-point=import_data"

 There are tutorials and examples of how to do this here: